Cyber AssessValydex™by iFeelTech

 • Manipulated video or audio recordings used to create false evidence in disputes

-• Social engineering attacks leveraging synthesized voices of trusted contacts
+• Social engineering attacks that leverage synthesized voices of trusted contacts

-The U.S. Chamber of Commerce reports that while 73% of small businesses believe they're prepared for cybersecurity threats, only 48% have trained staff on recognizing sophisticated social engineering.
+Business impact: The U.S. Chamber of Commerce reports that while 73% of small businesses believe they're prepared for cybersecurity threats, only 48% have trained staff on recognizing sophisticated social engineering.
 This preparation gap creates vulnerability as attack techniques improve.
-For detailed analysis of deepfake attacks in business contexts, see our guide to AI-enhanced business email compromise.
+For verification protocols against voice cloning and deepfakes, see our BEC Verification Guide.

 Defensive AI Solutions